 Area of Responsibility 1: Standardization of Methods, Processes and Tools

 The standardization of the multi-project environment tends to be among the first responsibilities of any PMO.
 To obtain an overview of the project landscape, a centrally managed project list is an essential prerequisite.
-If you wish to create one, you will need methods such as the project order and the status report from which the essential information must be transferred to the list.
+If you wish to create one, you will need methods such as the project order and the project status report from which the essential information must be transferred to the list.

 Our tip: To keep the data up to date, you need appropriate processes in place.
 Your project managers and other stakeholders have to be able to understand and apply these, which is why a project manual or a PM guide should be available to all involved.